-a) a thick, black, sandy surface layer;

-b) organic streaking in the E-horizon;
+- a) a thick (>4"), black (matrix value 3 or less, chroma 1 or less), sandy surface layer; - b) organic streaking in the E-horizon; (now called "stripped matrix")

-d) oxidized rhizospheres within the A or E-horizon;

-e) iron concretions/nodules within the E-horizon or spodic horizon;

-f) a partially or wholly cemented spodic horizon usually within 18 inches of the surface measured from the bottom of the 0-horizon; and mottling within the spodic horizon.

-Non-hydric spodosols can be recognized by brightly colored soil material below the Ehorizon and without mottles or other indicators of saturation.
+- c) mottles within the E-horizon: - d) oxidized rhizospheres within the A or E-horizon; - e) iron concretions/nodules within the E-horizon or spodic horizon; - f) a partially or wholly cemented spodic horizon usually within 18 inches of the surface measured from the bottom of the 0-horizon; and mottling within the spodic horizon.
+Non-hydric spodosols can be recognized by brightly colored soil material below the E-horizon and without mottles or other indicators of saturation.